kiran-sumant/ObsidianKM/Academic/Literature Notes/The evolution of post-translational modifications.md

 > >
 > >"...also used this approach to characterise the evolutionary transition from autoactivation to MAPKK-dependent regulation within the [MAPK](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/mitogen-activated-protein-kinase "Learn more about MAPK from ScienceDirect's AI-generated Topic Pages") family of signalling kinases [25](https://elifesciences.org/articles/38805)

+> [!example] Mutation and Evolution of PTM sites
+>
+> >[!quote]-

 ## Systematic annotation of PTM function

 ![[Pasted image 20240328142310.png]]
 > Figure 2.
 Four approaches for the systematic annotation of PTM function. **(a)** **Structural bioinformatics**.
 Cartoon representation of PDB: 3GQI.
 The phosphosite at the interface is coloured in purple. **(b)** **Machine learning**.
 Structural (top-left), [mass spectrometry](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/mass-spectrometry "Learn more about mass spectrometry from ScienceDirect's AI-generated Topic Pages") (top-right), evolutionary (bottom-left) and specificity motif data (bottom-right) can all be used as features to train a model for the prediction of whether or not a PTM site is functional. **(c)** **Experimental fitness assay**.
-Introduce an [amino acid](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/amino-acids "Learn more about amino acid from ScienceDirect's AI-generated Topic Pages") mutation to nullify or mimic a PTM site and then examine fitness across several conditions. **(d)** **Mass spectrometry** (MS).
-MS workflows can now be used to annotate the effect of PTM sites on protein [thermal stability](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/thermostability "Learn more about thermal stability from ScienceDirect's AI-generated Topic Pages"), [protein turnover](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/protein-degradation "Learn more about protein turnover from ScienceDirect's AI-generated Topic Pages") and changes to the local protein structure surrounding the PTM site.
+Introduce an [amino acid](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/amino-acids "Learn more about amino acid from ScienceDirect's AI-generated Topic Pages") mutation to nullify or mimic a PTM site and then examine fitness across several conditions. **(d)** **Mass spectrometry** (MS). ==MS workflows== can now be used to ==annotate== the ==effect== of **PTM sites** on protein **[thermal stability](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/thermostability "Learn more about thermal stability from ScienceDirect's AI-generated Topic Pages")**, **[protein turnover](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/protein-degradation "Learn more about protein turnover from ScienceDirect's AI-generated Topic Pages")**  and changes to the local protein structure surrounding the PTM site.

 ## Related Links